Strong Start to Finish Sites

 Success to date: Partnered with technical assistance providers, as well as faculty from the state’s 22 two-year and 10 four-year institutions, to scale corequisite course design for math and English to dramatically improve completion rates for students.

-Current focus: Training faculty and leadership in evidence-based teaching and learning practices for English corequisite courses.
+Area of focus: Training faculty and leadership in evidence-based teaching and learning practices for English corequisite courses.

 Dana Center Math Pathways Arkansas